- IT Services

 Managed security experts are providing those options, and small to medium size businesses are finding these services are substantially mitigating their risk of breaches.

 But, even with the best security in place, a business that does not require strong passwords is putting itself at risk.
-If you have any question on how to secure your password policies reach out to a managed security provider to get an outsider’s opinion.
+If you have any questions on how to secure your password policies reach out to a managed security provider to get an outsider’s opinion.

 And remember, while strong password requirements are rarely popular amongst employees, they are your last line of defense against hackers.
 Don’t let your company be an easy target!